 A Treasury Management Committee has been established to administer aspects of risk management involving currency exposure and cash and funding management in accordance with the treasury risk policy.
-The treasury risk policy aims to manage the impact of short-term fluctuations on the Company's and the Consolidated Entity's earnings.
+The treasury risk policy aims to manage the impact of short-term fluctuations on Cochlear's earnings.
 Over the longer term, permanent changes in market rates will have an impact on earnings.

-The Company and the Consolidated Entity are exposed to risks from movements in exchange rates and interest rates that affect revenues, expenses, assets, liabilities and forecast transactions.
+Cochlear is exposed to risks from movements in exchange rates and interest rates that affect revenues, expenses, assets, liabilities and forecast transactions.
 Financial risk management aims to limit these market risks through ongoing operational and finance activities.
 Selected derivative and non-derivative hedging instruments are used for this purpose.

-Exposure to credit, foreign exchange and interest rate risks arises in the normal course of the Company's and the Consolidated Entity's business.
+Exposure to credit, foreign exchange and interest rate risks arises in the normal course of Cochlear's business.
 Derivative financial instruments are used to hedge exposure to fluctuations in foreign exchange rates and interest rates.

-The Company only hedges the risks that affect the cash flows between the Company and controlled entities.
+The Company only hedges the risks that affect the cash flows between the parent entity and the controlled entities.
 Cochlear does not enter, hold or issue derivative financial instruments for trading purposes.
 Hedging transactions are only concluded with leading financial institutions whose credit rating is at least A on the Standard & Poor's rating index.

-The Audit Committee oversees how management monitors compliance with the Company's and Consolidated Entity's risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by the Company and the Consolidated Entity.
+The Audit Committee oversees how management monitors compliance with Cochlear's risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by Cochlear.
 The Audit Committee is assisted in its oversight by Internal Audit.
 Internal Audit undertakes regular reviews of risk management controls and procedures, the results of which are reported to the Audit Committee.